gridai/grid-docs/docs/features/sessions/changing-instance-type.md

 The following scenarios are supported:
 1. Changing from a CPU instance to another CPU instance
-2. Changing from a GPU instance to another GPU instance
-3. Changing from a GPU instance to a CPU instance
-4. Changing an On-Demand instance to a Spot Instance
+2. Changing an On-Demand instance to a Spot Instance
-5. Changing from a Spot Instance to an On-Demand Instance
+3. Changing from a Spot Instance to an On-Demand Instance

 <note>Changing from a CPU to GPU is not currently supported</note>